Raising the Bogs

 Unfortunately, the area of good quality lowland raised bog in the UK is estimated to have diminished by around 94% , which is one of the reasons it is a UK Biodiversity Action Plan priority habitat and in Annex 1 of the Habitats Directive.

 The Garnock Connections Landscape Partnership area contains a number of important raised bog sites, however unfortunately, many of the sites are in some way degraded.
-The ‘Raising the Bogs’ project seeks to work with landowners to implement detailed restoration plans for a number of these bogs.
-Some of the work will be done using specialist contractors but some work will also be done by volunteers.
-This is likely to include removing vegetation that is encroaching on and drying out the bogs and where possible blocking any drainage channels.
+The ‘Raising the Bogs’ project is working with landowners to implement detailed restoration plans for a number of these bogs.
+Some of the work will be done using specialist contractors but we are also running several volunteer work parties to remove invasive scrub and help the sites reclaim their natural moisture.

 Did you know?